The 3D Cosmic Shoreline for Nurturing Planetary Atmospheres: Introduction

-In this work, we revisit the ZC17's instellation-based shorelines through the lens of Bayesian probabilistic modeling, incorporating new rocky exoplanet atmospheres contraints from JWST.
+In this work, we revisit the ZC17's instellation-based shorelines through the lens of Bayesian probabilistic modeling and incorporate new rocky exoplanet atmospheres contraints from JWST.
 We define a generative model for the probability of a planet having an atmosphere and use it to infer the location, slope, and width of a cosmic shoreline, along with uncertainties on these quantities.
 We expand the shoreline into 3D, using planetary escape velocity $v_{\sf esc}$, planetary bolometric flux $f$, and stellar luminosity $L_\star$ as three predictors for whether planets have atmospheres.
 The inclusion of stellar luminosity is designed to remove the need for star-by-star estimates of hard-to-measure environmental drivers for atmospheric escape (like high-energy fluence $F_{\sf XUV}$), moving them to where they can be modeled and marginalized more easily on an ensemble level.
-Thus, the predictors for atmospheres can stay rooted in easy-to-observe measurements, while still capturing trends in changing stellar environment toward lower mass stars.
-Acknowledging that a true underlying cosmic shoreline is likely crinkled with fjords and peninsulas, tidepools and islands, we apply this approximate model to explore the threshold for atmospheres on both a global scale (from hot transiting exoplanets to the outer edges of the Solar System as in ZC17) and local scale (only planets with solid surfaces and CO$_2$ likely to be in the gas phase) relevant to JWST's current detection capabilities and to habitability.
+Thus, the predictors for atmospheres can stay rooted in easy-to-observe measurements, while still capturing trends in changing stellar environment toward lower mass stars (such as increased $F_{\sf XUV}$ making them more capable of eroding planetary atmospheres).
+Acknowledging that a true underlying cosmic shoreline is likely crinkled with fjords and peninsulas, tidepools and islands, we apply this approximate model to explore the threshold for atmospheres on both a global scale (from hot transiting exoplanets to the outer edges of the Solar System as in ZC17) and local scale (only planets where CO$_2$ is likely to be in the gas phase) relevant to JWST's current detection capabilities and to habitability.

 We assemble planet populations to analyze in \S\ref{s:data}, present the probability model and fitting methodology in \S\ref{s:fitting}, show the inferred shorelines in \S\ref{s:shorelines}, interpret the physical implications of the derived slopes in \S\ref{s:physics}, and conclude in \S\ref{s:conclusions}.
 Code to reproduce all plots in the paper and calculations are linked throughout with the \href{https://github.com/zkbt/shoreline}{\texttt{</>}} symbol.